How To Better Spend Your Time & Effort

 For some time now, there’s been a growing buzz in the SEO community regarding organic ranking reports.
 The conversation focuses on a significant short list of controversial topics including: accuracy of data, use of tools that violate terms of service to scrape data, necessity for client reporting, and the foundational question: are ranking reports essential for performance monitoring.
 There are strong — and relevant — opinions on both sides of the debate.

-I would like to make the case that SEO experts’ time is better spent focusing on primary results metrics (such as organic traffic and conversions) and only analyzing organic rank/position as it relates to these business results.
+I would like to make the case that SEO (Search Engine Optimization) experts’ time is better spent focusing on primary results metrics (such as organic traffic and conversions) and only analyzing organic rank/position as it relates to these business results.

 A website can “rank” across search results for the same query, and that “rank” can change minute-to-minute, day-to-day, device-to-device.
 Given the complexity of the factors considered before a search engine displays results, there is no definitive way to measure rank.
 Variables such as personalization, localization, search history, device in use, etc., — and their impact on search results — have been documented at great length.